pretix/pretix-docs/docs/tutorial/event.md

 By default, the name of the event will be displayed in the page header of our shop.
 The shop design settings allow us to replace the name with a header image that tells our customers about the event (e.g., by means of the event name, logo, or recognizable design).
-It should be a .png or .jpg file with a resolution of 1140 × 120 pixels or slightly smaller.
+We are going to add a header image by clicking the :btn:Browse...: button next to the "Header image" option and choosing a .png file with a resolution of 1140 × 120 pixels to upload from our computer.
-We are going to add the header image by clicking the :btn:Browse...: button next to the "Header image" option and choosing the image file to upload from our computer.
+By default, the  header image will replace the name of the event at the top of the page.
-The header image will replace the name of the event at the top of the page unless we check the box next to "show event title even if a header image is present".
+We still want to include the name of the event though, so we are going to check the box next to "show event title even if a header image is present".

-We also have the option to use the image in its full size, in which case it should be at least 1170 pixels in width.
+We are also going to upload a .png file for the "social media image" option.

-The "social media image" option lets us upload a .png  or .jpg file that will be used as a preview if we post links to our ticket shop on social media.
+This will be used as a preview for any links to our ticket shop we post on social media.
-If we do not upload a file here, the header image will be used for previews instead.
+Not uploading a file here would mean that the header image will be used for previews instead.

 !!!
 Warning